SCCF 2023 – 2024 GRANT RECIPIENTS

 AGENCY BACKGROUND

 The mission of Big Brothers/Big Sisters is to create and support one to one mentoring relationships that ignite the power and promise of youth so that all youth achieve their full potential.
-In 2023 BBBS will serve 400 youth and families, and they will continue doubling down on their efforts to recover from the COVID pandemic and recruit new children and volunteers into the program.
-Of the young people served in 2022, 70% lived in a single parent home, 28% had an incarcerated parent and 75% came from low-income homes.
+In 2023 BBBS was able to serve 900 youth and their family members.
+Demand for the mentoring services has grown 20%, with appointments for new enrollments extended out two months.

 Once matched, the Bigs and Littles spend 2-3 hours at least 2 times a month at outings designed especially with the kids in mind.
 Bigs are encouraged to offer experiences Littles are not otherwise exposed to.
 Bigs offer opportunities such as free or low-cost educational outings to local museums, parks, walk in nature and other experiences where a Little can begin to trust in their Big.
 BBBS also organizes and hosts group outings each month for these Bigs and Littles.
 There has been a substantial increase in referrals because of the past issue of social isolation as a result of the pandemic.
 SCCF funds will help support the cost of recruiting new volunteers, matching mentors with youth in need, catch youth up in school and provide them with new and effective ways to stay connected to their mentors in the coming year.